A good golf GPS device can be an excellent tool to help your game on any golf course. But they are not all created equally.

-This article is focused on the GolfBuddy Voice 2, and we’re going to start with the basics, explaining what it is and what it does.
+This review is focused on the GolfBuddy Voice 2.
+We’re going to start with the basics, explaining what it is and what it does.

-Then we’re going to look at how this newer model is different from the original version.
-I will then present to you my personal experience using the device, before summarizing the device’s various pros and cons.
+Then we’re going to look at how this newer model is different from the older or original version.
+I will then present my personal experience using the device, before summarizing the device’s various pros and cons.

 It features thousands of golf courses from all over the world already downloaded onto the device.
 And you can download more.

 How it Compares to Regular HandHeld GPS Units

 They are significantly smaller than a regular handheld GPS unit, and feature a clip on the back of the device.